Innovation Day 2024

 The SCI Perkin Medal was established to commemorate the 50th anniversary of the discovery of mauvene.
 Today the medal is widely acknowledged as the highest honor in American industrial chemistry.
 William Henry Perkin was a founding member of SCI, and this medal was first presented in New York to Perkin himself.

-The 2024 Perkin Medal will be awarded to Max McDaniel.
+The 2024 Perkin Medal was awarded to Max McDaniel.

 Sponsors